WILLS, TRUSTS &

 Our firm will determine which is best for you, and draft the documents to best protect and provide for your loved ones.
 There are no estate planning forms available on the internet that can provide the knowledge and discretion of an experienced attorney.
-We offer the distinct advantage of having a CPA/Attorney on our team.

 A Trust is a fiduciary arrangement which provides for a third party, or trustee, to hold assets on behalf of a beneficiary or beneficiaries.
 Trusts are more complex than Wills.
 Wills include instructions of distribution, whereas Trusts include instructions for retention, administration, and distribution.
 Types of Trusts include: